 Here’s how to purchase a whole or half lamb from our farm.
 Lambs are processed starting in late October or early November, continuing until all have reached market weight, usually in February.

 1. You contact us and let us know whether you’d like a whole or half lamb, and give us your name, email address, and phone number.
-We’ll let you know about our upcoming processing dates, so you’ll have a good idea of when to expect your lamb.
+We’ll let you know about the current length of the queue and wait time, so you’ll have a general idea of when to expect your lamb.
 We’ll ask you to fill out the cutting request form for how you’d like the cuts prepared.

 2. You should provide the cutting request form to us before market day, so we can give it to the butcher when we deliver the lambs.
 We will confirm your instructions by email so you’ll know that we received them.
 If we do not receive your cutting form in time, you will receive a set of standard cuts.
 This includes at least one roast plus steaks, chops, and ground lamb.